Control of valence-electron motion in Xe cations using the stimulated-Raman-adiabatic-passage technique: Conclusions

 This work represents a proof-of-concept theoretical study, offering a foundation for future theoretical advancements and experimental investigations.
 We leave the discussion of possible extensions, such as the briefly mentioned use of different polarizations for each one of the pulses involved in the control scheme, for future research studies.
 We note that the presented control techniques can be directly implemented in more complex systems, such as Rydberg atoms or molecules where the possibilities of controlling charge migration dynamics attract significant interest from the community.
-We hope that our work will motivate such studies.
+One aspect to consider when applying these control schemes to molecules is the inherent loss of coherence in the electronic dynamics due to nuclear motion.
+It is, therefore, expected that the control of the populations of the involved electronic states should be implemented prior to the complete decoherence of the initiated electronic dynamics.
+Furthermore, the motion of the nuclear wave packets along the potential energy surfaces of the corresponding electronic states can alter energy separations between the initial and intermediate states, as well as the associated dipole couplings.
+This should not necessarily be a hurdle to achieve population control in these more complicated scenarios as there has been work, like the analytical treatment presented in Ref.~\cite{Carrol1988}, that shows control of such time dependent systems.
+We hope that our work will motivate further studies exploring applications of the generalized f-STIRAP for controlling quantum dynamics in realistic systems.